 The BRAT diet is the composition of Bananas, Rice, Applesauce and Toast.
 Over the years people have used it to support the treatment of stomach illnesses like stomach flu and diarrhoea.
 There are, however, risks associated with this meal plan.
 The risks come from it being deficient in calories and nutrients.
-In addition, because it is low in protein, fibre and fat, it is unable to help with gastrointestinal tract recovery in children who have been ill.
+In addition, because it is low in protein, fibre and fat, it is unable to support gastrointestinal tract recovery in children who have been ill.

 This is just one of the reasons why a BRAT diet is not recommended for treatment by some physicians.
 In fact, the American Academy of Pediatrics has placed a note of warning that as soon a child begins recovering from gut-related illnesses, the intake of a well-balanced diet should immediately be resumed to avoid additional complications.

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!

 About BRAT diet modifications

 Recently there modifications to the traditional BRAT diet have appeared.
 For instance, there is the BRATT diet, which encourages the addition of drinking tea to the food items, and BRATY diet, which is involves the inclusion of yoghurt to the diet (7).